2 Corinthians 11.1-15

 The Most Powerful Force in the World

 God has given us a powerful weapon for overcoming evil.
-When we’re sinned against we want to fight back with anger, bitterness, gossip, withholding love and affection, and dozens of other sinful ways.
+When we’re sinned against the temptation is to fight back with anger, bitterness, gossip, withholding love and affection, and dozens of other sinful ways.
 But those are not the weapons God has commanded and empowered.

 Today’s passage says: